How To Apply

-As a new police constable, you’ll receive a basic starting salary of £22,896.
-Depending on which force you are allocated to you could also receive location allowances of up to £6,711.
-The basic salary of a police constable rises to £38,001 plus allowances in line with Home Office guidelines.
+New police constables receive an average basic starting salary of £23,586 depending on their force.
+You could also receive location allowances of up to £6,735.
+The basic salary of a police constable rises to £39,150 plus allowances in line with Home Office guidelines.

 Training and Development

 As part of the Police Now programme we offer 1-2-1 mentoring as well as regular sessions with a Leadership Development Officer who will support and coach you to achieve your very best throughout the two years on the programme.
 There will be regular training, events and skills sessions to which mainstream police recruitment has no equivalent.

 During the second year of the programme, you will have an exciting opportunity to spend up to four weeks on an external secondment or internal attachment within your force.
 External secondments are a fantastic way to experience professional life outside the police service.
 You will learn new skills, gain valuable experience, work with outside partners and contribute to our objective of bringing policing and society closer together.
 Internal attachments to specialist departments allow you to learn about different areas of the policing family.
 By developing your skills with new teams and by facing new policing challenges, you can start to plan for life after the programme.

 Depending on the force you are allocated to you may be able to enjoy free local public transport whether you’re on or off duty.